 The medical assistant then disinfects the exam room and ensures all supplies are disposed of according to OSHA (Occupational Safety and Health Administration) regulations and infection control protocols.
 A busy cardiology practice may do dozens of EKGs daily, so the environment is fast paced.

 Although the 12-lead EKG is the most common for medical assistants to do, they may also be asked to participate in stress testing and work with patients using Holter monitors.
-Understanding why each type of EKG is performed and how to help is a valuable skill.
+Understanding why each type of EKG is administered and how to help is a valuable skill.

-Vocational school training programs cover the ins and outs of electrocardiography and heart health, but it only gets more interesting with practice.
+Vocational school training programs cover the ins and outs of EKGs and heart health, but it only gets more interesting with practice.
 Medical assistants may be jacks-of-all-trades, but performing EKGs is a tangible way to be a part of the best that medicine has to offer.

 The Medical Assistant program at Hunter Business School prepares competent, entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains required for professional practice.